NASA rover attempting most difficult Martian touchdown yet | DW | 18.02.2021

 Mars 2020 rover Perseverance stands by the first ever Martian helicopter, Ingenuity

 But, as any engineer will tell you, space is never easy.
-So, the folks at NASA will be just as tense as their colleagues in the UAE and China.
+So, the people at NASA will be just as tense as their colleagues in the UAE and China.

 All three missions lifted off in July to take advantage of the close alignment of Earth and Mars, traveling some 300 million miles in nearly seven months.